-Changes to Contributed Papers and Poster Presentations
+Changes to Contributed Papers and Oral Presentations

 In response to requests to make national meetings more fruitful experiences, AAPThas elevate the status of contributed posters at its national meetings.
 Poster presentations offer a better way to communicate ideas.
 They give presenters more time to interact with interested parties, offer participants more time for questions and comments, and generally increase visibility of the presenter’s work.
 Poster sessions allow participants to scan many posters and to then spend quality time studying posters of greatest interest to them.
 The changes outlined here will affect only contributed presentations and will not affect the lengths or number of invited talks at national meetings.

 Planning to contribute a title and abstract for an AAPT Meeting?
 There are two options: